 - The history of energy transitions and what it teaches us about future transitions.

-- Political economy since the early 20th century — especially the comparative impact of individual politicians, political finance, lobbying, NGOs, labour organizations, and citizens on environmental and social policy choices.
+- Comparative political economy since the early 20th century — especially the relative impact of individual politicians, campaign finance, industry lobbying, NGOs, labour organizations, and citizens on environmental and socioeconomic policy choices.

-- Comparative politics, party systems, and democratic institutional design — especially debates concerning the merits and demerits of the Westminster/Washington and Nordic models.
+- Comparative politics, party systems, and democratic institutional design — especially debates about the merits and demerits of different policymaking models and their ability to address long-term collective action problems.